Working and socialising with people

 In the video from Step 2.14, Junyi says that he is thankful to his British friends because they were patient with him and helped him improve his English.
 Talking with UK students will certainly help you develop your listening skills.
 However, you may find that when native speakers are together, especially socially, they speak very fast, use lots of colloquialisms and can be more difficult to understand.
 Don’t be embarrassed to ask your friends to repeat or explain – most people are happy to help.
 Likewise, don’t be embarrassed to speak – everyone makes mistakes, even in their own language, and UK students will most probably be impressed at how well you speak English.

 At the start of your first term you’ll take part in Freshers’ Week, sometimes called Welcome Week.
 This is the perfect opportunity to find out about clubs, societies and social activities in general and is a great way to meet people with similar interests, views or values and, of course, to make friends.
+Your university will provide more information on the activities before you start your course.

 You’ve looked at the benefits of making friends and interacting with people from other cultures, but what about students from your own country?
 It’s natural to want to mix with your co-nationals, especially when you first arrive.
 You can give one another support and encouragement and being together, for example when shopping and cooking, may help you feel more at home.
 If you’re doing the same course, then you can discuss your ideas in detail and support each other with course work.